-The information in this interim report includes a summary of the literature on speed-activated display practices, details on the locations of existing treatments, site selection methodology, a list of potential and final new treatment sites, the type and amount of data to be collected, data collection procedures and equipment, and the schedule for analyses to be performed.
-The report also includes a summary of baseline data including roadway, traffic, and crash data and data analysis and results from the 1-month post installation data collection effort.
+The information in this first year report includes a summary of the literature on speed-activated display practices, details on the locations of existing treatments, site selection methodology, a list of potential and final new treatment sites, the type and amount of data to be collected, data collection procedures and equipment, and the schedule for analyses to be performed.
+The report also includes a summary of baseline data including roadway, traffic, and crash data as well as data analysis and results from the 1-month and 12-month post installation data collection effort.
+The preliminary crash data from 5 years before and 1 year after also is included in this report.
 Guidelines and recommendations for implementing SDCWS displays for curves will be included in the final report.